History of Thornton Heath: Pre-Roman, Roman, and Saxon history

 Signs of a Neolithic settlement, including flint axe-heads, were discovered and recorded in the area now known as Thornton Heath Pond during 19th century excavations to build a tram terminus for the developing suburb.

-The London to Sussex road was originally a Roman construction which passed via Thornton Heath to Croydon along a section still called Roman Way.
+The London to Sussex road was originally a Roman construction that passed via Thornton Heath to Croydon along a section still called Roman Way.
 Parts of the original structure were said to have been visible close to the Thornton Heath area as late as 1800.
 Another Roman road, from a settlement two miles (3 km) to the west joined at the horse-pond in west Thornton Heath, and this became a junction around which the early hamlet grew.
 When Thornton Heath High Street was being laid in the 19th century, 1 mi to the east of the Pond area, hoards of coins were found spanning the Roman occupation of the area from 69 to 138 AD.
 There is no other record of human habitation in the Roman period.

 An ancient matrix for suburban growth can be found in Thornton Heath's old byways.
 The four lanes that crisscrossed the valley in Saxon times survived to form principal routes of ribbon development in the 19th century, their names surviving the passage of time: Green Lane, Whitehorse Lane, Colliers Water Lane, and Bensham Lane.
 A hoard of Saxon, Frankish and oriental coins was found by navvies cutting the railway in the 1860s.
 Perhaps this was an indication of early commerce… or crime.
 These discoveries demonstrate how urban development can reflect a continuing cycle of settlement.